 Legislative News

-As a member of the AND, your voice can make a significant impact in ensuring these programs continue to support those in need.
-You can contact representatives today and tell them to oppose any cuts to these critical programs.
+As a member of the AND, your voice can make a significant impact in ensuring nutrition programs and initiatives continue to support those in need.

 Did You Know?